Supporting the NHS Workforce

-SupportEd is proud to launch the College’s new Professional Review Service, delivered by the Professional Standards Office.
+The Professional Standards Office will deliver the College’s new Professional Review Service alongside its core work of ensuring the continuous improvements in patient care and surgical standards.
 Professional Reviews will encompass the review work expected of an external review, however they will take a whole-team approach and seek to collaborate with individuals, surgical MDTs, and Health Care Leaders with the aim to implement bespoke change over the medium term.

 Find Out MoreNHS England Getting It Right First Time (GIRFT)